pandoras-toolbox/pandora/payroll-server/README.md

 What was changed:

-* add ability to set the ID (UUID) when creating new employees and orders, useful for testing
+* add the ability to set the ID (UUID) when creating new employees and orders, useful for testing

 How to run the app: